HQ20/contracts/contracts/exchange/README.md

 ### Trade tokens for tokens

+00. The token you wish to trade to must have an associated `UniswapExchange` launched.
 0. You have to approve `UniswapExchange` to use your tokens which you wish to trade with.
-1. Specify the amount of tokens which you wish to trade in a call to `tokenToTokenSwap` on `UniswapExchange`.
+1. Specify the address of the token and the amount of tokens which you wish to trade in a call to `tokenToTokenSwap` on `UniswapExchange`.
 You will receive your tokens in the same wallet.
 2. If you have another receipient in mind, please use the `tokenToTokenPayment` method.

 ### Divest liquidity